UCB-INFO-FRONTEND-WEBARCH/ucb-info-frontend-webarch.github.io/assignments/a-add-interactivity-to-website.md

 **Comments display**
  - On page load, must display all comments from localStorage to the end of the page
  - On page submit, new comments must be added to the bottom of displayed comments
- - **Note** The array within localStorage must contain instances of type Comment
+ - **NOTE** Remember to serialize your comments before saving to localStorage